 San Diego is a very small city located in the state of Texas.
 With a population of 3,605 people and just one neighborhood, San Diego is the 457th largest community in Texas.

-San Diego is a blue-collar town, with 36.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, San Diego is generally considered to be a blue-collar town.
+36.00% of the San Diego workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, San Diego is a city of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in San Diego who work in sales jobs (14.91%), business and financial occupations (10.87%), and office and administrative support (6.25%).

 In San Diego, however, the average commute to work is quite long.
 On average, people spend 31.98 minutes each day getting to work, which is significantly higher than the national average.